 Managing Complaints

-We take our responsibility to manage customer complaints seriously.
-And we aim to do so in a way that is fair and seeks to go beyond what is required by regulation.
-If unfair customer outcomes arise, or expectations haven’t been met, a set of processes, systems and guidelines are in place and fully trained employees will log, investigate and respond to all complaints.
-We’re committed to communicating clearly and in a timely way with our members; to fix these problems and make sure they receive any appropriate compensation.
+We take our responsibility to manage customer complaints seriously and aim to do so in a way that is fair, delivers a good outcome and is in line with what customers expect from us, not just what regulation dictates.
+If unfair customer outcomes arise, or expectations haven’t been met, a set of processes, systems and guidelines are in place.
+Fully trained employees log, investigate and respond to all complaints.
+We’re committed to clear and timely customer communication, to help fix problems, ensure outcomes are understood, and that any appropriate remediation or compensation is received.

 Policy governance

-Our main policy guiding the design, sale and service of our products and services is owned by our Director of Retail Products.
-It’s overseen and approved by internal committees that are attended by Senior Managers and experienced risk professionals from across the business.
-We also make an effort to engage with external stakeholders and initiatives to share best practice, expertise and ways of improving the financial services industry as a whole.
+Our main policy guiding the design, sale and service of our products and services is the Product Lifecycle Policy, owned by two of our Executive Committee members.
+It is overseen and approved by internal committees, that are attended by senior leaders (including Board members) and experienced professionals from across the business.
+We also engage with external stakeholders and initiatives to share best practice, expertise and ways of improving the financial services industry as a whole.